drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 ### 8. Risks Assessment:
-Risk assessment is an essential part of any software development project, and the UTM Grading System project is no exception.
+Risk assessment is an essential part of any software development project, and the KTDI Dewi Kayangan Enterprise Online System project is no exception.
 The following is a risk assessment and management plan for the project.
-#### 1. Technical Challenges:
+#### A. Technical Challenges:

-The development team will conduct a thorough analysis of the technical requirements of the system and assess the feasibility of the proposed solution.
-The team will also conduct regular code reviews and testing to identify and address any technical challenges promptly.
+Integration complexities: Integrating various technologies, frameworks, and systems may present challenges, requiring expertise and careful planning to ensure smooth functionality.
+Scalability issues: As the user base and data volume grow, the system must be able to handle increased traffic and data processing efficiently.
+Performance bottlenecks: The system should be optimized to handle simultaneous user requests and provide fast response times.
+Compatibility issues: Ensuring compatibility across different browsers, devices, and operating systems can be a technical challenge.

-#### 2. Resource constraints:
+#### B. Resource constraints:

-The project manager will monitor the project budget and schedule regularly to ensure that resources are allocated effectively.
-The project manager will also identify any personnel shortages or hardware/software limitations and take appropriate action.
+Limited budget: The project may face budget constraints, limiting the availability of resources for development, infrastructure, and maintenance.
+Time constraints: A strict timeline may impose limitations on development and testing phases, potentially affecting the quality of the system.
+Limited human resources: Insufficient staffing or expertise in certain areas may impact the development and maintenance of the system.

-#### 3. Changes in project requirements:
+#### C. Changes in project requirements:

-The development team will conduct regular stakeholder meetings to review project requirements and identify any changes.
-The team will also document all changes and assess their impact on the project timeline and budget.
+Scope creep: Additional features or changes in requirements during the project's lifecycle may introduce complexities and potential delays.
+Communication gaps: Inadequate communication and understanding between stakeholders may lead to misunderstandings or misaligned expectations regarding project requirements.

-#### 4. Security breaches:
+#### D. Security breaches:

-The development team will follow industry best practices for data security, including encryption of sensitive data, regular security audits, and penetration testing.
-The team will also implement security protocols and procedures to prevent unauthorized access to the system.
+Data breaches: Unauthorized access to customer information, financial data, or sensitive business data may lead to reputational damage and legal consequences.
+Vulnerabilities in the system: Poor coding practices or failure to implement proper security measures may expose the system to potential cyberattacks.

-#### 5. Server Downtime:
+#### E. Server Downtime:

-The development team will implement a backup and recovery plan to minimize the impact of server downtime.
-The team will also work with the hosting provider to ensure that the server is maintained and updated regularly to minimize the risk of downtime.
+Hardware failures: Malfunctioning servers or network infrastructure can cause downtime, resulting in loss of revenue and customer dissatisfaction.
+Natural disasters or power outages: Unforeseen events like earthquakes, floods, or power outages may interrupt server operations, causing temporary unavailability.

+It's important to note that a comprehensive risk assessment should involve identifying additional risks, assessing their potential impact, and implementing appropriate risk mitigation strategies to address each risk.
+Regular monitoring and proactive measures can help minimize the impact of these risks.

 ### 9. Resources
 #### Staff